Alice-2010/alice2010-asl/README.md

 - Auto start
     - Upon beginning Bandersnatch fight
     - Upon beginning Stayne Fight
+    - Upon beginning Jabberwocky fight
 - Auto split
     - Each phase of Bandersnatch fight
     - Each phase of Stayne fight
+    - Each phase of Jabberwocky fight
 - Auto reset
     - Upon returning to the main menu - Possibly not working, requires testing